 The River Greta so impressed the poet Wordsworth he wrote a sonnet about it in 1823.
-It is a beautiful paddle through Cumbria but please note that an access agreement is in place on the Greta.
+It is a beautiful paddle through Cumbria but please note, restrictions are in place to protect the very special environmental qualities of the river.

 Classed as a Special Area of Conservation (SAC), the Greta is a wonderful place to paddle but help conserve and protect the environment.
 Take into account seasonal changes in water conditions.